 Once you have the motors selected the rest falls into place.
 The ESC needs to be the right type for the motor (brushed or brushless) and be able to handle the maximum about of current the motor will require.
 For example, let’s say you have a motor that normally runs at about 30 to 40 amps but has a maximum limit of 50 amps; you should get an ESC that can handle 50 amps.

-As for the batteries, that requires a little more thought.
 Depending on how you wire up the system, the battery pack will either be used for one or both of the motors, or you will have two packs feeding power into all motors.
 When using one battery for both motors (or four if you have a heavy bomber) you will need a battery that can handle the power draw of all the motors.
 First, consider the voltage requirements of the motors.
 If your motors can run on four to five cells then that is all the battery will need to be.
 You will not need eight to 10 cells because you are running two motors.

 However, the amp draw will need to be doubled or quadrupled depending on how many motors you have.
 For example, if you have two motors, each one draws 40 amps continually so you will need a battery that can keep up with an 80A continuous draw.
 How do you find out the amp draw of a battery?
 You must multiply the battery pack’s capacity by its “C” rating.
 If I have a 4000mAh LiPo battery pack that is rated at 15C, that pack can only have a maximum of 60000mAh (15×4000 = 60000mAh) or 60 amps pulled from it at any time.
 This means that this battery pack will not work for an 80A setup.
 But, if that same LiPo pack has a 20C discharge rate (20×4000 = 80000mAh) it could support an 80A draw.
 The only problem with this pack combination is if the motors pull more than 80 amps, you run the risk of heating up the pack from drawing too much current and puffing it, thus ruining the battery pack.
 I like to pick my battery power combination with a little extra breathing room so if my power system pulls more amps than expected I have some reserve amps in the pack.
 In this example I would use a LiPo pack or combination of packs that would equal 5000mAh at 20C allowing me to pull up to 100 amps from the pack at any time.
 The advantage here is if the system does pull more then 80 amps the batteries can handle it, and because the batteries are not performing at their maximum peak they run a lot cooler.

 The beauty of using LiPo batteries for power is that they are lightweight, give longer running times and can be wired in any combination.
 This is very advantageous for us when we are running more than one motor.
 When connecting your batteries in series you are doubling the voltage while maintaining the same capacity rating (amp hours).
 This is done by connecting between the negative of the first battery and the positive of the second battery.
 Then run the negative wire off the open connector of the first battery to the negative of the motor, and then run the positive off the open connector of the second battery to the positive of the motor.
 You would use this type of connection if your motor needs 22.2 volts to operate.
-Simply connect two 11.1V batteries (3-cell packs) together in series to make a 22.2V (6-cell) pack.
+Simply connect two 11.1V batteries (3-cell packs) together (with the same capacity), in series to make a 22.2V (6-cell) pack.

 But in most cases, you will be wiring up the packs in parallel, which would double the capacity (amp hours) of the battery while maintaining the voltage of one individual pack.
 This can be accomplished by using a Y-connector between two or more batteries that connects the positives of both batteries and the negatives of both batteries together.
 Then have a positive and negative wire go from one of the batteries to the motor.
 This is how we can use two batteries together to meet the current draw required by our multi-motors.
 In our example above we could connect two 2500mAh 5-cell (18.5V) packs together in parallel and make a 5000mAh 5-cell battery.
 That would be more than enough to power the needs of our two motors.